Eye Infections

 Some eye infections, such as a stye or blepharitis, respond well to home care.
 However, other eye infections, such as endophthalmitis, are serious and can potentially lead to a permanent loss of vision.
 If a person has signs of an eye infection, they should contact a doctor.
 Severe symptoms, such as extreme pain or a sudden loss of vision, require emergency medical care.

 Likewise, if symptoms of a stye, blepharitis, or conjunctivitis fail to improve with home care, people should see a doctor.
 Diagnosis and treatment of inflammatory eye diseases are important.
 They can cause permanent damage to the eyes and vision loss that cannot be reversed.
-If you notice any of the signs or symptoms of inflammatory eye disease, make an appointment to see your eye doctor right away for a complete eye exam.
-At a complete eye exam, the eye care professional will do a thorough examination of the eyes.
+If you notice any of the signs or symptoms of inflammatory eye disease, make an appointment to see your eye doctor right away for a complete eye exam and thorough examination of the eyes.

 Eye injections and cataract surgery are two of the most frequent eye procedures that cause endophthalmitis, though it is not common.
 If you do have these symptoms, see your ophthalmologist right away.
 The infection can get worse very quickly.